annawierzbik/Penguins/tests/README.txt

     - movement of the penguins;
     - writing the output file (as a part of either placement or movement test).

-There also is a separate folder named "Full gameplay test" that shows the each one of the files created during the gameplay for two players.
+There also is a separate folder named "Full gameplay test" that shows the each one of the files created during a gameplay with two players.

 NAME DISPLAY TEST:
     comand line input: